 Best Car Insurance Companies in Florida

-Our Geeks analyzed complaint data and reviews to help identify and vet the top auto insurance providers in Florida.
-This table provides a breakdown of their findings:
+Our Geeks analyzed complaint data and reviews to identify the best auto insurance providers in Florida.
+This table provides a breakdown of our findings:

 Minimum Car Insurance Requirements in Florida

 Florida drivers are required by law to carry auto insurance that meets the following minimum coverage limits:

 - $10,000 in Personal Injury Protection

 Penalties for Driving Without Auto Insurance in Florida

 In Florida, your insurance coverage must be in place and effective before you receive your registration and license plates.
 You also need to carry it through the registration period.
 At a later stage, if you wish to surrender your insurance for any reason, you must hand back your license plates to the state.

 Driving without insurance is risky, as it could lead to serious fines and a suspension of your license.

 Allowing your insurance policy to lapse is also unwise.
 A lapse is considered the period in which you are without insurance, or between insurers.
 If your policy is about to expire, you will need to renew your agreement or find another policy before the date of expiration.
 If your policy lapses for even a day, and even if this is your first offense, your insurer is legally required to make a report to the Department of Highway Safety and Motor Vehicles (DHSMV) – and you could be suspended from driving for up to three years.